Kihumba/private-/Phase-B/Curriculum/12 - Motivation and Commitment/README.md

 After attaining this skill, and as a demonstration of it, I should be able to create the following:

 1. A set objective for time and scope of delivery of Bootcamp project
-2. Complete Bootcamp project and presentation meeting with expectations set above
+2. Complete Bootcamp project and presentation, meeting with expectations set above

 **Objectives**